xvik/dropwizard-guicey-ext/guicey-admin-rest/README.md

 # Admin REST

 Mirror all resources in admin context: on admin side special servlet simply redirects all incoming requests into the jersey context.
-Allow hiding some admin-only from user context: resource is working under admin context and return 404 on user context.
+Hides admin-only resources from user context: resource is working under admin context and return 404 on user context.

 Such approach is better than registering a completely separate jersey context for admin rest because of no overhead and the simplicity of jersey extensions management.

+Features:
+* All user context rest available in admin context
+* Admin-only resources not visible in user context

 ### Setup